Tag Archives: prevention

 Other Common Injuries:

 The other common injuries that end up forcing your workers to require a few days off from work are sprains and tears (from heavy physical activities), neck and back soreness (from sitting too long or from poor posture), and cuts, lacerations, and punctures (from contact with sharp objects in the workplace).
-These injuries can easily be avoided as well by proper posture, correct handling of equipment, and being mindful of one’s surroundings.
+These injuries can easily be avoided as well by maintaining proper posture, ensuring correct handling of equipment, wearing appropriate PPE, and being mindful of one’s surroundings.

 Workplace injuries are common, and even with all of the preventive measures, safety equipment, and trainings, there’s always the risk of accidents and injuries no matter how small.
 It’s important for your company or business to have either on-site health professionals, first aid kits and staff that are trained in first aid in case of accidents, or at least orthopedics or occupational medicine physicians on call in case of any accidents in your workplace.